apache/shardingsphere/docs/document/content/overview/glossary.en.md

 ## Multi Operation Mode

 Apache ShardingSphere is a complete set of products applicable to a wide range of usage scenarios.
 In addition to the cluster deployment of the production environment, it also provides corresponding operation modes for engineers in the development process and automated testing scenarios.
-Apache ShardingSphere provides three operation modes: memory mode, standalone mode, and cluster mode.
+Apache ShardingSphere provides three operation modes: standalone mode, and cluster mode.

 Source code: https://github.com/apache/shardingsphere/tree/master/shardingsphere-mode

-### Memory mode

-Initial configuration or metadata changes caused by SQL execution take effect only in the current process.
-Suitable for environment setup of integration testing, it makes it easy for developers to integrate Apache ShardingSphere in integrated functional testing without cleaning the running traces.
-This is the default mode of Apache ShardingSphere.

 ### Standalone mode